blokur/harego/README.md

 When the `Close()` method is called, all connections will be closed and the `Client` will be useless.
 You can create a new object for more works.

+### Note

+This library is in beta phase and the API might change until we reach a stable release.

 ## Development